Weekend in DUISBURG – Steel And Style in Germany’s Ruhr Area

 Bus

 Flixbus is conquering the world – at least the world’s European part, hence it’s also serving Duisburg.
 It might not be the fastest way to travel, but it’s quite comfortable and definitely the cheapest.
 For instance, a one-way trip from Munich sets you back around 30 €uros, but it takes about 12 hours.
-International tickets from for instance Amsterdam or Brussels are around 20 €uros and the trips takes only 3 to 4 hours.
+International tickets from for instance Amsterdam or Brussels are around 20 €uros and the trips take only 3 to 4 hours.

 From some German cities like for instance Hamburg and Berlin, Flixbus also offers a very cheap train connection.
 The Flixtrain takes you from Hamburg to Duisburg in 3 short hours for under 10 €uros and from Berlin in 5 hours for under 20 €uros.
 However, while the bus rides are okay, the trains tend to be quite unreliable.